Event-based MILP models for ride pooling applications

+In general, the artificial instances are more complex than the benchmark instances: there is a smaller planning horizon (240--720 minutes for the benchmark instances and 240 minutes for the artificial instances) during which the same number of user requests have to be served, i.e.\ the ratio of user requests per time is higher.
+This is also reflected by the number of required vehicles.
+While there are only two to eight vehicles in the benchmark test instances to serve between $16$ and $96$ user requests, there are four to $17$ vehicles required in the artificial instances.

 It has been shown in the previous subsection that Model~\ref{mod3} performs better than Model~\ref{mod2}.
 Therefore, we restrict the following tests to Model~\ref{mod3}.
 We compare the impact of employing different objective functions from Section~\ref{sec:obj} on the economic efficiency and the customer satisfaction of the final routing solution.
 The respective objective functions are used in Model~\ref{mod3} in the place of \eqref{costobj}.
-Moreover, for the objective function $f_{rce}$ we add variables $p_i$, $i\in R$ to Model~\ref{mod3} and replace constraints \eqref{passpickedup} by constraints \eqref{passpick?}.
-In case of the objective functions $f_e$, $f_{ce}$ and $f_{rce}$, we add variables $d_i \geq 0$, $i\in R$ and constraints \eqref{excess} to Model~\ref{mod3}.
-In case of the objective functions involving the users' \emph{maximum excess ride time}, i.e.\ $f_{e_{\max}}$ and $f_{ce_{\max}}$, we additionally add the variable $d_{\max} \geq 0$ and constraints \eqref{maxexcess} to Model~\ref{mod3}.
+Moreover, for the objective function $f_{rcr}$ we add variables $p_i$, $i\in R$ to Model~\ref{mod3} and replace constraints \eqref{passpickedup1} by constraints \eqref{passpick?}.
+In case of the objective functions $f_r$, $f_{cr}$ and $f_{rcr}$, we add variables $d_i \geq 0$, $i\in R$ and constraints \eqref{regret} to Model~\ref{mod3}.
+In case of the objective functions involving the users' \emph{maximum regret}, i.e.\ $f_{r_{\max}}$ and $f_{cr_{\max}}$, we additionally add the variable $d_{\max} \geq 0$ and constraints \eqref{maxregret} to Model~\ref{mod3}.

-The weights in the objective functions involving more than one criterion are chosen from a user perspective and based on extensive numerical tests.
-In the first part of the computational experiments we consider the single-objective functions $f_c$, $f_e$ and $f_{e_{\max}}$.
-The weights in $f_{ce}$ and $f_{ce_{\max}}$ are then chosen so that the values of total and maximum excess ride time, respectively, in $f_{ce}$ and $f_{ce_{\max}}$ deviate not more than 2\% from the optimal objective values for $f_e$ and $f_{e_{\max}}$.
-After some preliminary testing the weights are set to $\alpha=3$ and $\beta=\frac{3n}{5}$, which yields
+The weights in the objective functions involving more than one criterion are chosen from a user perspective and based on preliminary numerical tests.
+In the first part of the computational experiments we consider the single-objective functions $f_c$, $f_r$ and $f_{r_{\max}}$.
+The weights in $f_{cr}$ and $f_{cr_{\max}}$ are then chosen so that the values of total and maximum regret, respectively, in $f_{cr}$ and $f_{cr_{\max}}$ deviate not more than 15\% from the optimal objective values for $f_r$ and $f_{r_{\max}}$ (in instances solved to optimality).
+After some preliminary testing the weights are set to $\alpha=1$ and $\beta=\frac{n}{5}$, which yields

-Note that choosing the weighting parameter $\beta$ as a function of $n$ ensures that not only the first term in $f_{ce_{\max}}$ grows with the number of users.
+Note that choosing the weighting parameter $\beta$ as a function of $n$ ensures that not only the first term in $f_{cr_{\max}}$ grows with the number of users.